What Is White Noise And Can It Help You Sleep?

 White noise sounds similar to the noise produced by an old-school analog television or radio when there’s no signal.

-It’s a sound people used to get rid of as quickly as possible if it started blasting through the speakers.
+It’s a sound most people used to switch off as quickly as possible if it started blasting through the speakers.

 So why is there a whole industry built around white noise production?
 And can it really help you sleep or concentrate better?

-To understand why anybody would choose to listen to it, let’s first take a look at exactly what white noise is.
+To understand why anybody would choose to listen to it, let’s first take a look at what white noise is exactly.

-It’s helpful to look at the name itself to start with.
+It’s helpful to start by looking at the name itself.
 White noise gets its name from ‘white light’.
-In simple terms, white light is all colors, or frequencies of color, combined together.
+In simple terms, white light contains all colours, or frequencies of colour, combined together.

-In a similar way, white noise is a unique type of sound signal that contains equal intensities of all frequencies audible to the human ear, typically ranging from 20 Hz to 20,000 Hz.
+Similarly, white noise is a unique type of sound signal that contains all frequencies audible to the human ear, typically ranging from 20 Hz to 20,000 Hz.
+What makes white noise special is how these frequencies are distributed: it has equal power across all frequency bands of the same width.

 20,000 tones

-The sound of white noise we hear as humans is the sound of all the frequencies between 20 and 20,000 Hz.
-So you’re literally hearing around 20,000 different tones of sound all at the same time.
+The sound of white noise we hear as humans is the combination of all the frequencies between 20 and 20,000 Hz.
+So you’re literally hearing around 20,000 different tones of sound all at the same time, blended in a specific way.

 If you think about it this way – imagine you’re sitting in a quiet restaurant.
 You’ll be able to pick out the individual voices of your companions, and perhaps those on nearby tables.

 White noise has a similar effect.
-You hear so many different tones all at the same time, it blurs into that ‘hissing’ or ‘shushing’ sound.
+Because you hear so many different tones at the same time, it blurs into that ‘hissing’ or ‘shushing’ sound.

-It’s also why nature sounds, such as rain, wind, waterfalls, or oceans, are often included on white noise players.
-There are so many different tones created by those forces of nature, that it turns into natural white noise.
+It’s also why nature sounds, such as rain, wind, waterfalls, or oceans, are often included on white noise machines and apps.
+There are so many different tones created by those forces of nature, that they sound like different types of natural white noise.

 What is pink noise?